 Yes, a godparent, by definition, is necessarily Catholic – thus all godparents are Catholic.
 But remember that only one godparent is required.
-A baptized Christian from another Christian denomination may serve as “Christian witness.”
-Jews, Muslims, and believers from other world religions may not serve either as godparents or Christian witnesses under normal circumstances, but are always welcomed to participate in the celebration.
+A Baptized Christian from another Christian denomination may serve as “Christian witness.”
+Jews, Muslims, and believers from other world religions may not serve either as godparents or Christian witnesses under normal circumstances but are always welcome to participate in the celebration.

 There are no fees for the preparation program, and there are no set fees for the ceremony.
 There is a tradition of a stipend for the church.
 The local custom is $25.00.

-Baptisms are a wonderful opportunity for the Sacred Heart community to celebrate and welcome our newest members into the Body of Christ.
-Our community celebrates Baptisms as follows:
+The Sacrament of Baptism is a wonderful opportunity for the Sacred Heart community to celebrate and welcome our newest members into the Body of Christ.
+We celebrate Baptisms as listed here.